-This policy will be sensitive towards the established morals and values framework of all the major world religions and philosophies.
-This policy will complement the Religious Education Policy of our school and the RE scheme of work.
+The Relationships Education Policy will be sensitive towards the established morals and values framework of all the major world religions and philosophies.
+The Relationships Education Policy will complement the Religious Education Policy of our school and the RE scheme of work.
 All of our policies and schemes of work uphold the British Values of tolerance and respect.